gotar1/Gun-Laws-Analysis/README.md

 #### <a id="CA-gun-laws-vs-death"></a>CA Gun Laws vs Gun Related Deaths
 ![CA-gun-laws-vs-death](images/California/cal_gun_deaths.png)

-For Calfornia, they  introduced 35 new laws for the same period and the number of deaths is going up and down, however the change is not that much from 1999 to 2018.
+For Calfornia, they  introduced 35 new laws for the same period and the number of deaths is fluctuating up and down, however, in term of numbers the change is not that much from 1999 to 2018.

 **Third**